arnoldmw/thremulate/docs/Quick_Start.md

 - Navigate to https://localhost:8000/agents.
 In the row with your Agent's unique number or name, click on the 'Information' button with the 'More information' tooltip.

-- This will show you all the techniques associated with that Agent and their respective analysis.You can delete the output of a particular technique implementation in order for the Agent to re-run it or even remove the technique implementation from the Agent.
+- This will show you all the techniques associated with that Agent and their respective analysis.
+You can delete the output of a particular technique implementation in order for the Agent to re-run it or even remove the technique implementation from the Agent.

 - If you wish to view output from the Agent, click on the name of the technique implementation.
 The accordion will expand to show  the raw output received from the Agent.

+> **Reload the Agent Details web page if you do not see a technique you assigned an Agent or the results of a technique that has been executed are missing.**

 ![Agent Details](../screenshots/agent_details.png)